Back to Resources

 Co-Working and Office Space (Optional)

-If your company has a flexi desk and you need somewhere to actually work, co-working spaces are a popular option.
+If your company has a flexi desk (common with freezone company setups) and you need somewhere to actually work, co-working spaces are a popular option.

 Drop-in day passes cost AED 50 to AED 150.
 Monthly hot desk memberships cost AED 800 to AED 2,000.
 Monthly dedicated desks cost AED 1,500 to AED 3,500.
 Private offices in co-working spaces cost AED 3,000 to AED 8,000.